nextinterfaces/markdown-semantic-search/README.md

-# MyNotes - Semantic Search of Markdown Files
+# Semantic Search of Markdown Files

 A desktop application for semantic search of markdown files using SQLite vector database and FAISS.